RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/getting-started-cloud-native.md

 > **NOTE**: You can skip to configure a Frontend application via choosing `None`.

 Next, you select one of runtimes for your `Backend` appliction among Red Hat supported runtimes.
-For example, we will walk you through `Throntail` because we will develop and deploy Throntail application for the next labs.
+For example, we will walk you through `Quarkus` because we will develop and deploy Quarkus application for the next labs.

 ![launch-create-app-backend-choose]({% image_path launch-create-app-backend-choose.png %})